-Ethnic Scrappy: Diamond treats Wang like this.
+- Ethnic Scrappy: Diamond treats Wang like this.
 So does Twain.
 Wang treats his own son like this, too.

-Shallow Parody: The way Miss Marple and Hercule Poirot are parodied has completely nothing to do with these characters.
+- The way Miss Marple and Hercule Poirot are parodied has completely nothing to do with these characters.
 Miss Marple was prone to long-winding stories about her home village and was a mild-mannered sweet old lady.
 Poirot was very composed and precise and, most of all, very polite to everyone he met, he wouldn't dream of screaming at people.
-The characters in the film are pretty much their opposites, which would work.
-(Sam Diamond is played like a cowardly closeted gay, unlike Sam Spade.)
-The film also misses the point of Nick Charles.
-Dick Charleston is portrayed as "enormously well bred" and sophisticated.
-Nick's wife was classy, but Nick himself was a streetwise New York flatfoot, and one of the series' Running Gags was how little he tried to fit in as a socialite.
+The characters in the film are pretty much their opposites, which could work (Sam Diamond is played like a cowardly closeted gay, unlike Sam Spade, and is pretty well-received) but just falls flat without anything to emphasise the contrast between expectations and realisation.

-WTH, Casting Agency?: Truman Capote was not an actor and it shows.
+- WTH, Casting Agency?: Truman Capote was not an actor and it shows.
 His performance is often criticized as being far too over-the-top even for a silly comedy such as this.

 - Nonetheless, for this performance, Capote was nominated for a Golden Globe.

 YMMV / Murder by Death